 As a Jewish cemetery, Shalom Memorial Park is a cemetery that it designed to be the final resting place for all members of the Chicagoland Jewish Community.
 Shalom Memorial features Jewish Cemetery Sections for Jews of all level of observance from Shomer Shabbos, to conservative, to reform.

-Shalom Memorial’s sister cemetery, Randhill Park Cemetery offers interfaith Jewish families a meaningful option to be together within the same memorial grounds.
+As part of Randhill Park Cemetery, Interfaith families have meaningful options to be together within ten different sections within the same memorial grounds.